Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Employment Rate: Regional vs Local Patterns

-Employment rates show a strong correlation (0.86) between regional and local levels.
-This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.
+Employment rates show a weak correlation (0.21) between regional and local levels.
+This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.

 Loading...